 The study has implications for a wide range of stakeholders.
 For refugees, community and humanitarian organisations such as the UNHCR and Médecins Sans Frontières, it provides evidence of the potential for even refugees with limited literacy and digital skills to access vital information and key services, including education and health services, through the internet.
 For software developers, the research provides evidence of the diversity of linguistic and literacy levels of this group and the need for affordable solutions.
-For governments, the study indicates the need for policies that reduce barriers to digital inclusion, including those which relate to ID.
+For governments, the study indicates the need for policies that reduce barriers to digital inclusion.
 Collective models of public access, for example through community centres, which are inclusive of refugees, can also significantly increase accessibility to online services.
+Other means of increasing digital access are through the creating 'hotspots', possibly with th help of NGOs, which allow free access to the internet.